Theorem of Pythagoras

 a b c

-Animation follows the same general approach as in
+Animation follows the same general approach as

 Euclid's Elements: Proposition 47

-Claim: The area of the triangle in motion never changes.
+Claim: The area(size) of the triangle in motion never changes.

 even for obtuse triangles.
-Also, abc is a right triangle(the angle between sides a and b is 90°) so side b is perpendicular to side a and thus parallel to the base of the skewing triangle.
-Therefore the height of the skewing triangle never changes, and neither does its area.
-The area of the skewing triangle after the rotation doesn't change either since the height of the triangle remains the same throughout the skewing process.
+Also, the central triangle with sides a, b and c is right(the angle between sides a and b is 90°) so side b is perpendicular to side a and parallel to the base of the triangle in motion.
+Therefore the height of the triangle never changes, and neither does its area.
+The same goes for the second skew(post rotation) since the verticle drop is parallel to the base of the triangle by construction.
+So the height of the triangle remains the same throughout this skewing process as well.

 QED baby